Devinterview-io/llms-interview-questions/README.md

 #### Beam Search

-- **Method**: Selects the most likely word at each step, keeping a pool of top-scoring sequences.
+- **Method**: Select the most likely word at each step, keeping a pool of top-scoring sequences.
 - **Advantages**: Simplicity, robustness against local optima.
 - **Drawbacks**: May lead to repetitive or generic text.